 These brave women are working to bring equality to tinsel town, and I am working to help them any way I can.
 With Women Rocking Hollywood, I hope to highlight those doing good work in support of these changes, as well as those actually doing the craft.
 As Cinema Siren, and in my work with Animation Scoop, I be post interviews and articles about women in film and animation, as well as provide links, articles, and anything else I can post that enlightens those looking to help create a better world for all artists working in cinema.

-In addition to her work with Women Rocking Hollywood, Leslie also writes movie reviews and conducts film maker interviews for her website Cinema Siren, for the MPAA's TheCredits, and for Animation Scoop.
-Leslie also owns the ArtInsights Gallery, which represents and sells film production art.
+In addition to her work with Women Rocking Hollywood, Leslie writes movie reviews and conducts filmmaker interviews for her website Cinema Siren, and for the MPAA's TheCredits.
+She has owned the ArtInsights Gallery, which represents and sells film art by the filmmakers.